zeromq/libzmq/builds/zos/README.md

 The source code in ZeroMQ is a combination of a C++ core library (in `*.cpp` and `*.hpp` files), and a C wrapper (also in `*.cpp` files).
 It is all compiled with the C++ compiler.
-The IBM XL C/C++ complier (at least the version used for initial porting) insists that C++ source be in `*.C` files (note capital C).
+The IBM XL C/C++ compiler (at least the version used for initial porting) insists that C++ source be in `*.C` files (note capital C).
 To work around this issue the compile flag `-+` is used (specified in the `zc++` compiler wrapper), which tells the compiler the file should be